sandeshkota/knowledge/docs/docker/intro.md

 ### Docker Engine
-- Docker CLI
+- Docker CLI: Command Line Interface for interacting with user.
+Uses Rest API to communicate with Docker Daemon
-- HTTP API
+- HTTP API: An API interface used to talk to Daemon and provide instructions
-- Docker Daemon
+- Docker Daemon: background process that manages docker object such as images, volumes, network etc..

 ### Layered Architecture
 - Docker creates an image each time a change is applied on the base image